If you don’t have time to read the whole article, just do these three things.

 Other items to avoid in Central America are black coral and red coral.
 The depletion of living coral for souvenirs is a serious threat to coral reefs throughout Central America and the Caribbean.

-You may also see a nauseating array of other souvenirs made from animals including frogs, crocodiles, and other turtle species.
-Please don’t support this disgusting trade of killing animals for the sole purpose of making tacky souvenirs.
+You may also see an array of other souvenirs made from animals including frogs, crocodiles, and other turtle species.
+Please don’t support this trade of killing animals for the sole purpose of making souvenirs.

 And of course, if you want to help save the beautiful and critically endangered hawksbill sea turtle from extinction, never buy souvenirs made from turtle shell.